kfoynt/LocalGraphClustering/README.md

 ## Examples with visualization for bioinformatics networks

-For examples with visualization of the output see the Jupyter notebook [bioinformatics examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/examples_Bioinformatics_with_visualization.ipynb).
+For examples with visualization see the Jupyter notebook [bioinformatics examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/examples_Bioinformatics_with_visualization.ipynb).

 ## Advanced examples